staffanm/legacy.lagen.nu/README.txt

    * pyRDFa

  * xmllint and xsltproc (for XSLT transformations)
- * patch and find (If you're on windows, install cygwin)
+ * patch, find and recode (If you're on windows, install cygwin)
  * apache2 (to view the entire generated site -- if you're on windows you must use the cygwin version, since the win32 version has `a bug
    <https://issues.apache.org/bugzilla/show_bug.cgi?id=41441>`_